The Alice Hawthorn: a complete thoroughbred?

 And to my final thoughts on The Alice Hawthorn.
 Prior to this review I had two restaurants that are my absolute favourites; Nutter’s, located on the hills above Rochdale (on the worse side of the Pennines) and Eric’s, a restaurant located in Lindley near Huddersfield.
 We now have to add a third to that list: The Alice Hawthorn in Nun Monkton near York, a restaurant that delivers everything; great staff, amazing location, a great story and truly amazing food!

-• Alice Hawthorn Interior
+• Chocolate dessert at The Alice Hawthorn

 The Alice Hawthorn | The Green, Nun Monkton, YO26 8EW | Tel.
 01423 330303